 Required Waivers and Forms

 You must complete ALL mandatory child information and waiver forms (see below) prior to the first day of camp.
 Camps with off-campus activities might have additional waivers to be completed.
-You can find these forms on the Parent Dashboard under your camp enrollment.
+You can find these forms on the Parent Dashboard under the Forms tab.
 Reminder emails will be sent to parents/legal guardians two-weeks prior to camps.
 Please note that your child will not be allowed to participate in camp unless these forms are complete.

-All required forms should be submitted to MRU Camps prior to June 1, 2023.
+All required forms should be submitted to MRU Camps prior to the program start date (June 1, 2024 for summer programs).
 The forms that must be completed are as follows:

 Family Specific Forms:

-- 2023 Informed Consent and Acknowledgement of Risks for Minors
+• 2024 Informed Consent and Acknowledgement of Risks for Minors (Winter/Spring, and/or Summer)

 Camper Specific Forms: